utndatasystems/bdbd-2025-website/_pages/about.md

 {% include figure.liquid loading="eager" path="assets/img/nuremberg.jpg" caption="©AdobeStock" class="img-fluid rounded z-depth-1" %}

-Welcome to the first edition of the **Bavarian Database Day** to be held on October 30, 2025, in Nuremberg, Bavaria.
+Welcome to the inaugural **Bavarian Database Day** taking place on October 30, 2025, in Nuremberg, Bavaria.

-The Bavarian Database Day (BDBD) is a yearly one-day workshop where participants from the research community and database industry come together to present their research, discuss future directions, and connect with each other.
+The Bavarian Database Day (BDBD) is an annual one-day workshop bringing together researchers and industry professionals from the database community to present cutting-edge work, discuss future directions, and connect with each other.

 ## Sponsors